Virtual Davos aims to heal pandemic wounds | DW | 22.01.2021

-The summit is taking place against the backdrop of a crisis that has shredded livelihoods and widened inequalities.
-The annual event with its roster of influential speakers hopes to help drive a robust, green recovery.
+The Davos summit is taking place this year against the backdrop of a crisis that has shredded livelihoods and widened inequalities.
+The annual event says it hopes to help drive a robust, green recovery.

 Chinese President Xi Jinping, German Chancellor Angela Merkel, French President Emmanuel Macron, Japanese Prime Minister Yoshihide Suga and his Indian counterpart Narendra Modi will be among the speakers at the virtual conference that runs from January 25 to January 29.
 The meeting would be an opportunity for Xi to convey his vision for US-China relations to newly sworn-in US President Joe Biden — relations which grew increasingly strained under former President Donald Trump.